 This means the continuing decline in living standards for blue and white collar workers in developed economies, the decimation of social welfare rights and the dismantling of the collectivisation of workers (unions) which has been ongoing for the last few decades.

 There will be no difference in terms of pay and security for a worker in Deli and New York or London.
-A global pool of impoverished workers will keep labour costs down, thereby keeping corporates profitable.
+A global pool of impoverished workers will keep labour costs down, thereby keeping corporates successful.
 Global debt serfdom will keep the consumption wheel spinning.

 But living standards together with life expectancy for workers in developed economies will plunge.